Get a free, no obligation personal loan quote with rates as low as 9.99%

 Unclaimed Cheques

-How do You Claim Unclaimed Cheques?
+How Do You Claim Unclaimed Cheques?

-If you do have any uncashed cheques, you can claim them in the “Uncashed cheques” section.
+You can claim your cheques in the “Uncashed cheques” section.
 Ask for a duplicate payment by selecting and completing the displayed 535 form.
-Then send the form using the “submit documents online” feature in My Account or mail the form to the Sudbury Tax Centre.

 Sudbury Tax Centre